caocscar/workshops/pyspark sparksql/pyspark.md

 ```
 trips.write.csv('alexander', sep=',', header=True)
 ```
-The result is a folder called `alexander` that has multiple csv files within it using the comma delimiter (which is the default)
+The result is a folder called `alexander` that has multiple csv files within it using the comma delimiter (which is the default).
+The number of files should be the same as the number of partitions.
+You can check this number by using the method `df.rdd.getNumPartitions()`.

 The other file formats have similar notation.
 I've added the `mode` method to `overwrite` the folder.
 You can also `append` the DataFrame to existing data.
 These formats will also have multiple files within it.